Classic Motorcycle Projects

 Article by Mark Trotta

-To help you decide what is the best choice of classic bike, be honest with yourself.
-Think about what you're really after.
+To help you decide what is the best choice of classic bike, think about what you're really after.

 Do you want to ride it, race it, or show it?